qu-gg/torch-neural-ssm/README.md

 Included is an abstract PyTorch-Lightning training class with several latent dynamic functions that inherit it, as well as common metrics used in their evaluation and training examples on common datasets.
 Further broken down via implementation is the distinction between <i>system identification</i> and <i>state estimation</i> approaches, which are reminiscent of their classic SSM counterparts and arise from fundamental differences in the underlying choice of their probabilistic graphical model (PGM).

+<b>Note</b>: This repo is not fully finished and some of the experiments/sections may be incomplete.
+This is released as public in order to maximize the potential benefit of this repo and hopefully inspire collaboration in improving it.
+Feel free to check out the "To-Do" section if you're interesting in contributing!

 <a name="pgmSchematic"></a>
 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/169753112-bc849b24-fe13-4975-8697-fea95bb19fb5.png" alt="pgm schematic" /></p>
 <p align='center'>Fig 1.
 Schematic of the two PGM forms of Neural SSMs.</p>